-This questions comes up a lot… where should you’re ready position be and where should your paddle be when you are in the ready position.
+This question comes up a lot… “where should your ready position be and where should your paddle be when you are in the ready position?”

 This matters for both when you are getting ready to hit a ball, or even when your partner is hitting the ball.
-And this is when we’re all four players are at the novelty zone.
-Okay, so my friend Danny, with me,
+And this is when all four players are at the none volley zone.

 Now, if all four players are up at the net, there’s only 14 feet between you or your partner and the opponents.
-So the game could be slower if you and your pattern are back aug the baseline but things start to speed up very quickly when you’re up at the net and especially if they are also up at the net.
+The game could be slower if you and your pattern are back at the baseline but things start to speed up very quickly when you’re up at the net and especially if they are also up at the net.

 So, to be clear, this is specifically for the scenario when all four players are up at the net.